 Dayton Physicians Network is committed to your safety and well-being.

-- In order to safeguard the health and safety of all patients we are no longer allowing patients to be escorted or accompanied by caregivers within our facilities.
-Exceptions will only be made for patients with severely limited mobility, neurocognitive disorders and those who are unable to consent for themselves.
+- In order to safeguard the health and safety of all patients, we are allowing patients to be escorted or accompanied by one caregiver within our facilities.
+We will screen patients upon arrival and all patients and escorts are required to wear masks.

 - No one under the age of 18 will be permitted in the facility.